 - An important first step is to have a conversation with your employee and actively listen to their specific concerns.
 Determine if they’re reasonable.

-- Review and comply with Centers for Disease Control and Prevention (CDC) and Occupational Safety and Health Act (OSHA) guidance.
+- Review and comply with ongoing guidance issued by the United States Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).

 - Consider (or continue) remote work options and explore alternative duties and responsibilities that can be performed from home.

 - Employees can only refuse to return to work if they believe they are in immediate danger, the hazard cannot be fixed by the employer, and there is no way to do the job safely.2